-Charlotte supports clients navigating contaminated land challenges, offering services such as site investigations, risk assessments, remediation planning and consenting.
-Her work spans a range of contaminants, including sites affected by asbestos, petroleum hydrocarbons and pesticide use, as well as closed landfills.
-She is experienced in reporting to meet the requirements of the National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health (NESCS, 2011).
+Charlotte helps navigate contaminated land challenges, offering services such as site investigations, risk assessments, remediation planning and consenting.
+Her experience covers a range of contaminants, including sites affected by asbestos, petroleum hydrocarbons and pesticide use, as well as closed landfills.
+She provides reporting that meets the requirements of the National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health (NESCS, 2011).

-While at Davis Ogilvie, Charlotte has worked simultaneously in both our environmental science and geotechnical teams.
+At Davis Ogilvie, Charlotte has worked simultaneously in both the environmental science and geotechnical teams.
 Following the Christchurch earthquakes, she was involved in the citywide geotechnical site assessments.
-Since then, she has worked on a variety of projects – from residential builds to large-scale commercial developments – applying her expertise in ground modelling, hazard assessments, liquefaction and lateral spreading analysis, geomorphological mapping, construction supervision and foundation design.
+Since then, she has worked on a variety of projects, from residential builds to large-scale commercial developments, applying her expertise in ground modelling, hazard assessments, liquefaction and lateral spreading analysis, geomorphological mapping, construction supervision and foundation design.

 Charlotte’s background means she brings an in-depth understanding of geotechnical site conditions and development constraints to contaminated land assessment, which she enjoys applying to solve problems and deliver practical solutions for clients.